Xastir/Xastir/README.developers.md

 - Run bootstrap.sh or "autoreconf -i"

-- Make sure the program builds:
+- Make sure the program builds, and do so in a fresh build directory, just as a first-time user would have to do:

-      mkdir build
+      mkdir build-release-check
-      cd build
+      cd build-release-check
       ../configure [options]
       make
       cd ..

+  If the code builds you should be in good shape, and you should also try querying the binary it produced to have it print its version:

+      build-release-check/src/xastir -V

+  Confirm that it is reporting the version you expect it to.
+It will have additional decorations indicating stuff about git, ignore those.

   For safety's sake, you should remove the build directory now, too.

-      rm -rf build
+      rm -rf build-release-check

 - You now have a working directory that should look like what we want to distribute to users.
-Check that there are no uncommitted changes:
+Check that there are no uncommitted
+  changes:

       git status